7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 Firstly as the main security vulnerability on DynStr is the password for Dynamic DNS and the outdated DNS BIND service moving to Azure DNS to manage keys with Keys Vaults and using some option regarding hosting DNS for Azure.
 If DynStr.org was hosting three differing internal websites in the cloud with sub companies dnsalias, dynamicdns and no-ip then Azure Private Resolver would be useful for centralising applications and allow Azure WAN cross-region access via DNS resolution.

-It would also be alot for work to maintain three different domains with custom DNS, but if that ws required we would need to make:
+It would also be a lot for work to maintain three different domains with custom DNS, but if that ws required we would need to make:

 - Three resource groups
 - Three VNets